chiliLime/CardinalDirections/README.md

 # CardinalDirections

 ## Description
-This Swift package provides functionality for determining cardinal, inter-cardinal, and secondary inter-cardinal directions based on a given direction.
-The package can be added to Xcode via Swift Package Manager.
+This Swift package provides functionality for determining cardinal, inter-cardinal, and secondary inter-cardinal directions based on a given compass heading/direction/azimuth.

 Three levels are granularity are supported:
 1. Cardinal